 Lowering the amount of image data is one of the normal ideas for reducing storage power.
 The most well-known approach is image compression [3], which implements a compression algorithm to decrease the amount of image data before transferred and stored in the off-chip storage DRAM.
 However, this approach has two major defects: firstly, compression algorithm is complex to implement, such as adaptive bit-width compression [4], a dictionary-based fixed length coding scheme [5], especially considering the power consumption of embedded devices is limited; Secondly, the system modification and overhead required to integrate the compression algorithm into the existing image and video processing system are significant.

 A different idea is to build on existing algorithms to reduce power consumption by changing the storage structure, or by preprocessing the raw image data.
-Some of the common solutions include data encoding, data dropping and supply voltage reduction, etc. In contrast to precisely computed circuit systems, image and video processing takes advantage of the fact that the human visual system is more sensitive to low frequency than high frequency [6], [7].
+For example, the 8T structure of SRAM proposed by Dr. Mohapatra [a] changes the storage structure at the transistor level, and the designer needs to redesign the layout so that the new storage structure can be practically applied in the integrated circuit, which brings additional expenses that are not acceptable for practical applications.
+As for the preprocessing methods, some of the common solutions include data encoding and data dropping.
+In contrast to precisely computed circuit systems, image and video processing takes advantage of the fact that the human visual system is more sensitive to low frequency than high frequency [6], [7].
 For example, during the common lossy decompression of JPEG images, the human eye is comparably less sensitive in distinguishing the results of output when the PSNR is above 30 dB.
 In other words, a completed accurate storage method is not necessary in practical applications.
 Therefore, the data in storage system can be divided into important and non-important parts depending on the perceptual sensitivity of the human eye.
 More specifically, for a pixel value, the information in the high-bit part is more crucial than those in the low-bit part [8].
 Based on this feature, through exploring the characteristics of DRAM and SRAM, the pixel data can be selectively approximated or encoded in advance in order to provide a corresponding solution to reduce storage power consumption.

 This paper proposed a method for preprocessing raw image data with selective bit dropping and approximate encoding strategies, as well as an approach of priority-based reduction in supply voltage for insignificant pixel data to achieve further reduction in power consumption.
 The proposed data could preserve the most significant information of the image data effectively, and has a limited impact on output quality.
 A tradeoff has been achieved between power savings and output quality as 39.8% power reduction for DRAM and 25.9% write power reduction for SRAM are shown in the extensive simulations, with only 3.36 dB losses in PSNR compared to accurate processing.
 The technique for lowering supply voltage for insignificant pixel data can be used in addition to the strategy to reduce storage power consumption.
-The results from the subsequent experimental data demonstrated that it has a negligible effect on output quality.
+The results from the subsequent experimental data demonstrated that it has a surprising effect on output quality.

 The structure of the paper is as follows: Section II gives an introduction of SRAM and DRAM.
 The proposed strategy is described in Section III.
 Section IV presents the experiment results.
 The paper is concluded in the final section.